randomdude/my-marlin-fork/README.md

 This is Marlin, forked for my printer.
-So far I've only changed the configs and added some Jenkins support.

-My printer is a Creality 10S 50, with a BLTouch z-probe.
+My printer is a Creality 10S 50, with a BLTouch z-probe, and a trianglelab direct-drive extruder.